UBB-bibliometrics/search-strategies/remote_sensing.md

 ### General terms

 Issue: "GIS" can be used in other contexts, e.g. genome islands, greenland ice sheet, gas-insulated switchgear.
-However, it is often used in abstracts without being written out in full so can't rely on the full term...(https://www.webofscience.com/wos/woscc/summary/a45d20d7-f37d-4ef5-b20e-b799df5de0e3-94b47eee/relevance/1)
+However, it is often used in abstracts without being written out in full so can't rely on the full term.
+Therefore a second phrase is included here (under).

 * Added `PPGIS`- public participation GIS
 * Added `"aerial photograph*"`